 Unfortunately for Kix, Midnite Dynamite never caught fire the way it should have.
 Though it did achieve their highest chart position yet—#60 on Billboard—MTV only gave minimal airplay to their video for "Cold Shower" and by all accounts, Atlantic Records provided almost no promotional push for the album.
 Despite relentless touring on their own throughout the U.S. club scene, Kix were never picked for an opening slot with a bigger band that might have increased their profile.
 Once again, things had come up snake-eyes for the "God d*mn Kix band."

 Naturally, the ride didn't last forever.
-By the time Kix released their fifth album, 1991's excellent Hot Wire, the world was in Nirvana mode and most fans had tuned out, so record sales were sluggish.
-Undaunted, Kix closed out their contract with Atlantic Records by releasing 1993's Live album (legend has it the band wanted to sarcastically title the disc Contractual Obligation Live) and then signed with retro-rock specialty label CMC International Records for their underrated 1995 swan-song Show Business before going their separate ways.
+By the time Kix released their fifth album, 1991's excellent Hot Wire, the world was in Nirvana mode and record sales were sluggish.
+Undaunted, Kix closed out their contract with Atlantic Records by releasing 1993's Live album and then signed with retro-rock specialty label CMC International Records for the underrated 1995 swan-song Show Business before going their separate ways.

 After the breakup of Kix, Steve Whiteman formed a new band called Funny Money, which carried on Kix's hard-rock sound.
 Funny Money independently released four studio albums and a live disc, the most recent being 2006's Stick It!
 Kix drummer Jimmy "Chocolate" Chalfant joined Whiteman's combo in the early '00s, while guitarist Brian "Damage" Forsythe released several solo projects and eventually joined cult AC/DC clones Rhino Bucket.
 Due to massive fan demand, the "classic" lineup of Kix got back together in 2003 (minus bassist/songwriter Donnie Purnell) for a series of reunion concerts and since then they've become a regular fixture on the retro-rock tour circuit, with Funny Money bassist Mark Schenker taking over Purnell's slot.